NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     d.
 Autoenrollment

-3. You want to configure a computer so that the contents of any BitLocker-encrypted volume from one of your organization’s domain-joined computers are accessible, without having to extract a recovery key from Active Directory.
+3. You want to configure a computer so that the contents of any BitLocker-encrypted volume from one of your organization's domain-joined computers are accessible, without having to extract a recovery key from Active Directory.
 Which of the following could you configure to accomplish this goal?